xplorer-io/xplorers-bot-ts/docs/prerequisites.md

 ### Default configuration variables

-The entrypoint for this repository is in the file `configuration/defaults.conf` which stores necessary environment variables used by the Makefile to orchestrate and apply the changes using Terraform.
+The entrypoint for this repository is in the file `configuration/defaults.conf` which stores necessary environment variables used by Taskfile to orchestrate and apply the changes using Terraform.
 Change these values according to your project configuration,

 * `GOOGLE_CLOUD_PROJECT_ID` - Google Cloud project ID to use
 * `GOOGLE_CLOUD_PROJECT_REGION` - Google Cloud region to use